flomesh-io/osm-edge-docs/content/en/docs/guides/integrations/prometheus.md

    namespace/metrics-demo created
    ```

-1. Make the new OSM monitor the new namespace:
+1. Make the new osm-edge monitor the new namespace:

    ```console
    $ osm namespace add metrics-demo
    Namespace [metrics-demo] successfully added to mesh [osm]
    ```

-1. Configure OSM's Prometheus to scrape metrics from the new namespace:
+1. Configure osm-edge's Prometheus to scrape metrics from the new namespace:

    ```console
    $ osm metrics enable --namespace metrics-demo